 - Bring the broth to a simmer.
 Stir in the shredded chicken and cook until just cooked through, 1 to 2 minutes.
 Taste the broth and season with salt as needed.

 - Ladle the hot broth and chicken over the noodles.
 Top with cilantro and a squeeze of lime.
 Add other garnishes as desired.

 - You can buy fried shallots at Asian grocery stores or fry your own.
 To fry them at home, heat 1/4 cup canola oil in a cast iron skillet.
 Add 1 cup thinly sliced shallots and cook over medium heat until golden brown, stirring occasionally.

 - To add a soft cooked egg yolk to your pho, first separate an egg yolk into a small bowl or sauce plate.
 Bring the broth to a rolling simmer.
 Dip a deep ladle into the broth, filling the ladle about 1/2 full.
 Gently slide the egg yolk into the ladle then slowly lower the ladle back into the hot broth.
 Fill the ladle with more hot broth; gently swirl the broth around in the ladle.
 Hold the ladle in the broth for about 1 minute to let the egg yolk cook.
 Gently pour the broth and egg yolk into a soup bowl.

 - Update: I recently re-visited this recipe and noticed that I had not included the chicken bones in the ingredient list.
 I’ve corrected the recipe.
 My sincere apologies to anyone who made the recipe and found it lacking in chicken flavor.

 - Recipe adapted from Food and Wine.

-Keywords: Vietnamese, chicken, pho, Vietnamese noodle soup, how to make pho
+Keywords: Vietnamese chicken pho recipe, how to make chicken pho